zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 objects and variables should be implemented.

-When a core accesses shared mailbox objects or variables, proper mechanisms should protect current operations from the other core.
+When a core accesses shared mailbox objects or variables, proper mechanisms should protect concurrent operations from the other core.

 Support of multiple ongoing PSA client call requests in TF-M (informative)
 ==========================================================================